chaithu14/incubator-apex-malhar/docs/operators/kafkaInputOperator.md

 ### Pre-requisites

-This operator referred the Kafka Consumer API of version 0.8.1.1.
-So, this operator will work with any 0.8.x and 0.7.x version of Apache Kafka.
+This operator uses the Kafka 0.8.2.1 client consumer API and will work with 0.8.x and 0.7.x versions of Kafka broker.

 #### Configuration Parameters